Clan MacFarlane: Fall of the clan

 The clan was denounced by the Government in 1594, to have committing theft, robbery, murder, and tyranny.
 Later, in 1624, after the Battle of Glen Fruin when the MacFarlanes and their friends the MacGregors killed about 80 members of Clan Colquhoun and their allies, several members of the clan were tried and convicted of such acts, with some being pardoned and others executed.
 Many others were removed to Aberdeenshire and Strathaven in Banffshire, where they assumed the names M'Caudy, Greisock, M'James and M'Innes.
-Some to fled to Ireland, and with the famine there, emigrated further to America where the surname would evolve to McFarland.
+Some to fled to Ireland, and with the famine there and emigrated further to Jamaica where the surname would evolve to McFarlane.

 The last clan chief, in the direct male line, William Macfarlane, 20th Clan Chief, was born in 1813 and died without issue in 1866.
 The heir of line then passed to his sister, Jane Watt MacFarlane, who was born in 1817 and who married a Mr James Scott and settled in Sunderland, England.
 A successful draper, she died in 1887 leaving several children.
 A current clan chief could be found from one of their descendants.

 Several of the clan left and settled in Ireland, as part of the force of their superior the Earl of Lennox when he took up his 3000-acre landholding during the plantation (resettlement) of Ireland in the reign of James VI, and the leading representative of this branch, McFarland of Hunstown House, from Dublin, made claims (unsuccessful) to the chiefship of the clan.
 Today the chiefship of the clan is dormant, and the clan can be considered an Armigerous clan.